awsdocs/aws-cdk-guide/doc_source/testing.md

 To avoid needing to review every snapshot whenever you make a change, use the custom assertions in the `@aws-cdk/assert/jest` module to write fine\-grained tests that verify only part of the construct's behavior\.
 For example, the test we called "dlq creates an alarm" in our example really should assert only that an alarm is created with the appropriate metric\.

 The [AWS::CloudWatch::Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html) resource specification reveals that we're interested in the properties Namespace, MetricName and Dimensions\.
-We'll use the `expect(stack).toHaveResource(...)` assertion, which is in the `@aws-cdk/assert/jest` module, to make sure these properties have the appropriate values\.
+We'll use the `expect(stack).to(haveResource(...))` assertion, which is in the `@aws-cdk/assert/jest` module, to make sure these properties have the appropriate values\.

 Replace the code in `test/dead-letter-queue.test.ts` with the following\.